mmhorst/top10/README.md

 ## Getting started:
 To download the latest version of Python please visit: https://www.python.org/downloads/

 The files [requirements.txt](/requirements.txt) and [setup.py](setup.py) have been provided to help installation run smoothly.
-Ensure that these files as well as the main script [gettweets.py](/gettweets.py) are placed in the same directory that is used to run other similar Python programs
+Ensure that these files as well as the main script [gettweets.py](/gettweets.py) are placed in the same directory that is used to run similar Python programs.

 ## Installation:
-Top 10 requires certain Python packages found in requirements.txt to run.
+Top 10 requires certain Python packages found in [requirements.txt](/requirements.txt).
 To install these packages using the latest Package Installer for Python, run the command:
 ```
 pip3 install -r requirements.txt
 ```